 There are two primary failures associated with resource exhaustion.
 The most common result of resource exhaustion is denial of service.
 In some cases, an attacker or a defect can cause a system to fail in an unsafe or insecure fashion by causing an application to exhaust the available resources.

 Resource exhaustion issues are generally understood but are far more difficult to prevent.
 Taking advantage of various entry points, an attacker can craft a wide variety of requests that would cause the site to consume resources.
 Database queries that take a long time to process are good DoS (Denial of Service) targets.
-An attacker can potentially only write a few lines of Perl code to generate enough traffic to exceed the site's ability to keep up.
+An attacker can potentially write only a few lines of Perl code to generate enough traffic to exceed the site's ability to keep up.
 This would effectively prevent authorized users from using the site at all.

 Resources can be exhausted simply by ensuring that the target machine does much more work and consumes more resources to service a request than the attacker consumes to initiate the request.
 Prevention of these attacks requires that the target system either recognizes the attack and denies that user further access for a given amount of time or uniformly throttles all requests to make it more difficult to consume resources more quickly than they can again be freed.
 The first of these solutions is an issue, since it allows attackers to prevent the use of the system by a particular valid user.
 If the attacker impersonates the valid user, he can prevent the user from accessing the server in question.
 The second solution is simply difficult to effectively institute and even when properly done, it does not provide a full solution.
 It simply makes the attack require more resources on the part of the attacker.

-The final concern to be discussed about issues of resource exhaustion is that of systems which fail open.
+The final concern to be discussed about issues of resource exhaustion is that of systems which “fail open”.
 This means that in the event of resource consumption, the system fails in such a way that the state of the system — and possibly the security functionality of the system — are compromised.
 A prime example of this can be found in old switches that were vulnerable to “macof” attacks (so named for a tool).
 These attacks flooded a switch with random Internet Protocol (IP) and Media Access Control (MAC) address combinations, therefore exhausting the switch's cache, which held the information of which port corresponded to which MAC addresses.
 Once this cache was exhausted, the switch would fail in an insecure way and would begin to act simply as a hub, broadcasting all traffic on all ports and allowing for basic sniffing attacks.

 Avoiding the vulnerability or mitigating its effects